brentl09/brentl09/README.md

 <p>
 17-year-old programming student from Belgium 🇧🇪

-Building real projects — with and without AI.
+Building new projects — with and without AI.
 </p>

 ---